odoran/asgn5/README.md

      To report, you will text the line you are waiting on and the specific time for that line.

      Implementation Step:
-     This will updating the format of how information from reporters is parsed.
+     This will update the format of how information from reporters is parsed.
 Right now, the format is "report [topic]", where the topic can be the specific line.
 However, in addition to the line, the reporter has to record the wait time.
 As a result, this string needs to be updated to be sent as "report [topic] [time]".

-3. Update the string that the wait time asker text
+3. Update the string that the wait time asker can text

      Motivation:
      To ask, you will text the line you want to go to.

      Implementation Step:
-     This will updating the format of how information from users that ask a wait time is parsed.
+     This will update the format of how information from users that ask a wait time is parsed.
 Right now, the format is "ask [topic] [question]", where the topic can be the specific line.
-A question no longer needs to be asked because the application's only purpose is to report wait times for campus dining lines.
+A question no longer needs to be asked because the application's only purpose is to report wait times for campus dining lines, and this information is saved once a report is texted.

-4. Create the “answer” that is sent to the user who asked of the wait time
+4. Save a timestamp for when the reporter submits a wait time

      Motivation:
-     This string should include the specific wait time recorded, concatenated to the time the wait time was recorded and when the line closes
+     The time a wait time is reported should be recorded, so that this information can be provided to the person who asked about the wait time.
+This timestamp will reveal how accurate the time reported is.

      Implementation Step:
-     This will involve saving the timestamp of when the user submits a timestamp and concatenate it to the answer string.
+     This will involve saving the timestamp of when the user submits a timestamp.
+I plan on importing the java.sql.Timestamp library for this purpose.

-5. Research all the times the lines closes and varies by day
+5. Research the times each line closes every day

      Motivation:
      Generate a timestamp that specifies the day of the week, not just the date.
 This is important because during the